-In recent years, reports and news articles have increasingly alerted us to the growing epidemic of social isolation, indicating that loneliness and isolation seem to correlate negatively with cognitive ability, heart disease, and stroke.
+In recent years, reports and news articles have increasingly alerted us to the growing epidemic of social isolation in our nation.
+We also continue to find out just how damaging these conditions can be, with some studies even indicating that loneliness and isolation seem to correlate with cognitive decline, heart disease, and stroke.

 Digging further into this national concern, we find that folks in rural communities, especially the elderly, have not escaped unscathed.
 A 2019 University of Minnesota study reported that while “…people in rural areas actually reported less social isolation and more social relationships than urban residents,” rural residents were, “…significantly more likely than metropolitan residents to say that they feel left out (one important measure of loneliness) often or some of the time.”
 That study also found that rural members of minority groups were more likely to suffer from loneliness.

-In examining this issue, county leaders may wonder how local governments can help cultivate connection within their communities.
+While examining this issue, rural leaders may wonder how local governments can help cultivate connection within their communities.
 Well, we want to help with that exercise by highlighting a few examples of county initiatives that provide opportunities for folks to gather, develop relationships, and build community.
 These ideas can always be modified to fit your unique county so get creative!

 Tell the Story: A common story or shared love of home can serve as an important tie for binding community members together.
-So why not host an Inter-generational Storytime event for the entire family at a local library, church, or county office?
+Why not host an inter-generational Storytime event for the entire family at a local library, church, or county office?
 Residents could share community history, folktales, or stories of their own childhood in the locality, allowing older and younger citizens, individuals and families to invest in one another and bond over their hometown.

 Consider the example of Lake Clarke Shores, Florida, which hosted a My Town Storytime event to encourage interaction between local government officials and community children.
 In that specific case, adults read stories about small-town life, after which children built and decorated model homes to be displayed in the Town Hall.
 Elected leaders can learn more about the families and children they represent, while also offering an opportunity for folks to connect.